upskilldev/flutter-frontend/README.md

 - Download and install [Android Studio](https://developer.android.com/studio).
 - Run Android Studio, and go through the 'Android Studio Setup Wizard'.
 This installs the latest Android SDK and its tools which are required by Flutter when developing for Android.

-Now you are ready to start learn flutter!
+Now you are ready to learn flutter!

 # Resources to start learning Flutter